bouzou1972/FileConverterBox/replit.md

   - Intelligent keyword suggestions with 50+ categories and 300+ related terms
   - Client-side keyword association engine with partial matching capabilities
   - Interactive suggestion buttons for quick keyword selection
+  - PDF and Markdown export functionality for reports
+  - Complete local processing with no external API dependencies
   - Comprehensive usage guide with blog post and landing page optimization examples
 - Integrated tool into "👨‍💻 Code Utilities" category on homepage
 - Full SEO optimization with ToolSEO, ShareButtons, and UsageGuide components